 Tools that facilitate synchronous collaboration include:

-- Video conferencing: A call through Zoom, Facetime, Google Meet, or another video conferencing platform requires all of your participants to be available and allows your team to see each other.
+- Video conferencing: A call through Zoom, Google Meet, Webex, or another video conferencing platform requires all of your participants to be available and allows your team to see each other.
 Video is best whenever you need to build rapport, share complex information, or discuss a topic where there’s uncertainty.